theoliverlear/Style-Guide/Style Guide/ETHICAL_CODE.md

 be for people with special needs -- when she was in no way obligated to do so given Rob had his own special needs supervisor.
-I will never forget all the times I walked into her classroom everyday where, instead of just sitting at her desk rueing the lack of reward you get from that kind of job, she stood by the door and once everyone had hung up their backpacks and jackets, she would greet us all a different way.
-She would do high five, or a fist bump, or a handshake for those of us less shy, or even a hug if one of those kids put their arms out.
+I will never forget all the times I walked into her classroom everyday where, instead of just sitting at her desk ruing the lack of reward you get from that kind of job, she stood by the door and once everyone had hung up their backpacks and jackets, she would greet us all a different way.
+She would do high five, or a fist bump, or a handshake for those of us more shy, or even a hug if one of those kids put their arms out.
 The point of this is, she did this to everyone, not just Rob.
 What she taught me is that everyone needs that hug, needs that high five, needs that person to keep you after class and making sure your doing ok.